 There are several treatment options for muscle weakness in MS. One of the most beneficial is an exercise program tailored to an individual's specific needs.
 A rehabilitation professional will assist in designing a program that is appropriate for the current strength of the affected muscle.
 Assistive devices are also helpful in addressing mobility issues.
 Bracing, canes, walkers and wheelchairs improve both safety and fatigue.
 Newer technology that externally stimulates muscles to contract at the right time during the walking cycle is another option.

-- Q How common are alternative therapies for multiple sclerosis (MS)?
+- Q Is plasmapheresis an effective therapy for multiple sclerosis (MS)?

-- Q How can the multiple sclerosis (MS) puzzle be solved?
+- Q Can homeopathy treat multiple sclerosis (MS) symptoms?

-- Q How is multiple sclerosis (MS) treated?
+- Q How can I know if my multiple sclerosis (MS) medication is working?

 - Q When should I start getting rehab for my multiple sclerosis?

 - Q How is intravenous immunoglobulin therapy given in MS?